ninjajoe9/ninjajoe9.github.io/_posts/2023-12-31-and-a-happy-new-year.md

-Merry Christmas everyone!
+Merry Christmas everyone! (and a happy new year!)

-I haven’t written in a few months (and honestly don’t feel too bad about it) but thought I would write an end of year note as a way to set priorities for the year to come!
+I haven’t written in a few months (and honestly don’t feel too bad about it! but thought I would write an end of year note as a way to set priorities for the year to come!

 I would be remiss not to mention some of the last years projects and accomplishment and how they might inform next years.

-Here was last years list from [[2023-01-13-a-year-later]] :
+Here was last years list from [2023-01-13-a-year-later](https://ninjajoe9.github.io/a-year-later/):
 - ROS
 - Calisthenics
 - ~~Japanese Language